MaastrichtU-IDS/FAIRnessEvaluationTutorial/index.md

 ## Tutorial: Making and assessing FAIR biomedical data ##

-This tutorial was presented in Medical Informatics Europe (MIE) 2022 in NICE [conference](https://mie2022.org/).
+This tutorial was presented in [Medical Informatics Europe (MIE) 2022 in NICE](https://mie2022.org/).
 This tutorial targets at researchers, developers, students, data managers, data stewards, and anyone who is interested in research data management, FAIR guiding principles, making their digital resources FAIR, FAIRness assessment and improvement, and building biomedical domain-specific FAIRness evaluation tests for the community.

-You can find the tutorial abstract [here](), and presentation slides [here]()
+You can find the tutorial abstract [here](https://github.com/MaastrichtU-IDS/FAIRnessEvaluationTutorial/blob/main/FAIRnessEvaluation_MIE_TutorialAbstract.pdf), and presentation slides [here](https://github.com/MaastrichtU-IDS/FAIRnessEvaluationTutorial/blob/main/MIE_TutorialSlides_20220529.pdf)

 ### Abstract
 This tutorial sheds light on the intent of the FAIR principles, outline approaches to create biomedical data, and guide participants to automatically assess the FAIRness of digital resources.